jeanNyil/nodejs-sso/README.md

     ```
     oc login ...
     ```
-2. Create an OpenShift project.
-For instance, `nodejs-services`
+2. Create an OpenShift project or use your existing OpenShift project.
+For instance, to create `nodejs-services`
     ```
     oc new-project nodejs-services
     ```